dellius-alexander/CRUDRepository/README.md

     UserRepository-->>Client: return user
 ```

-### In this diagram:
+### In this diagram (Sequence Diagram):

-- `Client` represents the client code that interacts with the UserRepository.
+- `Client` represents the client code that interacts with the `UserRepository`.
-- `UserRepository` is a specific repository that manages User instances.
+- `UserRepository` is a specific repository that manages `User` instances.
 - `Repository` is a generic implementation of a repository.
+- `DatabaseFactory` is a factory class that creates instances of `PostgreSQLDatabase`,
+`MySQLDatabase`, or `MariaDBDatabase` based on the provided configuration.
-- `PostgreSQLDatabase` is a concrete implementation of a database interface.
+- `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are concrete implementations of a database interface.
 - `Session` represents a database session.
 - `User` represents a user instance.

 The sequence diagram shows the process of creating a new user.
-The client
+The client calls the `create`
-calls the create method on the UserRepository, which in turn calls the create
+method on the `UserRepository`, which in turn calls the `create` method on the `Repository`.
-method on the Repository.
-The Repository gets a session from the PostgreSQLDatabase,
+The `Repository` gets a session from the `DatabaseFactory` which creates an instance of
+either `PostgreSQLDatabase`, `MySQLDatabase`, or `MariaDBDatabase` based on the provided
-adds the user to the session, and commits the session.
-The user is then returned
+configuration.
+The `Repository` adds the user to the session, and commits the session.
-to the client.
+The user is then returned to the client.

 ---